less/less-docs/content/features/mixins-as-functions.md

 > Return variables from mixins

-All variables defined in a mixin are visible and can be used in caller's scope (unless the caller defines its own variable with the same name).
+All variables defined in a mixin are visible and can be used in caller's scope (unless the caller scope already has a variable with same name defined, including previously defined by another mixin call).

 Example: